-MSME Classification - Understanding Meaning and Category Benefits
+MSME Classification: Understanding Meaning and Category Benefits

-Published on Jan 23, 2025Updated on Feb 7, 2025
+Published on Jan 23, 2025Updated on Mar 16, 2026

-MSME Classification - Understanding Meaning and Category Benefits
+MSME Classification: Understanding Meaning and Category Benefits

 Micro, Small, and Medium Enterprises (MSMEs) are integral to India’s economic structure.
 These enterprises encourage industrialisation in rural areas, drive entrepreneurship, and contribute over 30% to the GDP.
 Despite their significant role, MSMEs often face challenges due to limited access to resources, which makes government intervention crucial for their survival and growth.